VLikhanov/tem-rest-apis/README.md

 ### `/latest/` Directory

 #### Purpose
-- Contains the current, active versions of all Retarus Cloud Fax APIs.
+- Contains the current, active versions of all Retarus Transactional Email APIs.

 #### Redocly Integration
 - Individual `openapi/` subdirectories are watched by **Redocly** for API documentation generation (see https://developers.retarus.com/).